Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Methods

 \section{Methods}

-We designed the CELEC system to be an end-to-end application (see Figure \ref{fig:system}).
+We designed the CELEC system\footnote{The source code and data will be released through GitHub.} as an end-to-end application (see Figure \ref{fig:system}).
 The system will connect to an EHR database.
 In our implementation, we connect to DuckDB versions of MIMIC-III \cite{mimic_iii} and MIMIC-IV \cite{johnson10mimic} databases, which are large EHR databases comprising de-identified health-related data, including demographics, measurements, laboratory test results, procedures, and medications.
-Users can enter a natural language (NL) question as input to specify the objective of their data extraction or analysis.
-Then, we utilize an LLM to translate the NL question into a SQL query that correctly extracts a succinct yet necessary set of data to answer the NL question.
+Users can enter a natural-language (NL) question as input to specify the objective of their data extraction or analysis.
+Then, we use an LLM to translate the NL question into an SQL query that extracts a succinct yet necessary set of data to answer it.
 We use prompt engineering to enhance the quality of generated SQL code (Section~\ref{met:sql-gen}).
-Next, we connect to the EHR database and execute the generated SQL code to extract corresponding data.
+Next, we connect to the EHR database and execute the generated SQL to retrieve the corresponding data.
 After the requested dataframe is retrieved, we use an LLM to create a visualization that effectively answers the NL question or enables users to better explore their data (Section~\ref{met:viz-gen}).